Sports Media

 • Scores and statistical graphics agreements

-• Collective selling/pooling agreements
+• Collective selling/pooling agreements and related corporate arrangements

-• Events and hospitality agreements
+• Events agreements